Definition

 Brazilian Bill Proposes Mandatory Rapid Methanol Tests in Beverage Inspections

-Brazil is advancing legislation (PL 6186/2025) to mandate rapid methanol screening during beverage inspections, enabling immediate enforcement actions against suspected adulteration.
-Beverage producers and distributors face heightened compliance risk and potential supply chain disruptions as inspectors gain powers to provisionally seize products or close facilities based on preliminary field testing.
+Brazil is advancing legislation to mandate rapid methanol screening during beverage inspections to enable immediate enforcement against suspected adulteration.
+Companies face increased operational and supply chain risks as inspectors gain powers to provisionally seize products or close facilities based on preliminary field results.

 Galicia (Issga) Publishes Technical Guidance on Occupational Risks in Wineries